craftercms/docs/source/developers/cook-books/how-tos/override-logging-levels.rst

 Temporarily Set Logging Levels
 ------------------------------

-To temporarily set the logging levels for specific classes through the Main Menu panel:
+To temporarily set the logging levels for specific classes through the Navigation Menu:

 * From the Global menu, click on **Logging Levels**
 * Find the class/package you want to change the log level, then set the level by selecting from the dropdown the desired log level.

 .. figure:: /_static/images/site-admin/logs-logging-levels.jpg
     :alt: Crafter Studio Logging Levels
-    :width: 65%
+    :width: 75%
     :align: center

+|

 .. note:: Remember that changes to the logging levels through Studio only live from one restart of the application to the next.